-Name Stonegate Pub Company Limited Address Porter Tun House 500 Capability Green Luton LU1 3LS Registered number (where applicable) FC029833 Description of applicant (for example, partnership, company, unincorpora Limited company ted association etc.) Telephone number (if any) 08451262944 E-mail address (optional) Part 3 Operating Schedule When do you want the premises licence to start?
-Day Month Year ASAP If you wish the licence to be valid only for a limited period, when do you want it to end?
-Day Month Year A Please give a general description of the premises (please read guidance note1) The premises is an existing night club located over ground and mezzanin back of house facilities are located over both floors.
-These areas are sho the application drawing numbers JS/174/99 (ground floor) and JS/174/99 wn on the plans enclosed with If 5,000 or more people are expected to attend the premises at any one time, please state the number expected to attend.
-N/A
+Name Stonegate Pub Company Limited Address Porter Tun House 500 Capability Green Luton LU1 3LS Registered number (where applicable) FC029833 Description of applicant (for example, partnership, company, unincorporated association etc.) Private limited company Telephone number (if any) E-mail address (optional) Part 3 Operating Schedule When do you want the premises licence to start?
+Day Month Year A S A P If you wish the licence to be valid only for a limited period, when do you want it to end?
+Day Month Year A Please give a general description of the premises (please read guidance note1) The premises operates over four floors, with customer areas on the basement, ground and first floors.
+Full details can be seen on the plan accompanying this application, drawing number MC651-202 Rev A. Details are as follows: Basement: Back of house and customer WC facilities Ground floor: Customer areas and some back of house First Floor: Customer areas, back of house and customer WC facilities Second floor: back of house only There is an external area to the front of the premises which benefits from a pavement permit.
+If 5,000 or more people are expected to attend the premises at any one time, please state the number expected to attend